SlicerHeart/SlicerHeart/README.md

 ## Open Image3D API

 [Image3D API](https://github.com/MedicalUltrasound/Image3dAPI) can be used to read 3D ultrasound images from GE, Canon, Hitachi, Siemens, and Philips scanners.
 This API is only avaialble on Windows and a reader library must be obtained from the scanner's manufacturer and installed on the system (by registering the reader by running `regsvr32 (loaderlibraryname).dll` as an administrator).
 This API can provide access to all kinds of image data and ECG signal.
-File can be read by drag-and-dropping the *.dcm file to the Slicer application window and selecting "3D ultrasound image" in "Description" column.
+File can be read by renaming it so that it ends with `.3dus` and drag-and-dropping to the Slicer application window.
+GE 3D ultrasound images can be also loaded using the DICOM module (then the files do not have to be renamed).

 Additional vendor-specific file reading options are described below.